energywebfoundation/ocn-node/README.md

 # connect

-S&amp;C CONNECT OCPI 2.2 message broker
+The Share & Charge CONNECT message broker with OCPI 2.2 connection.